omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

-2. Trackers maintain the globle prices for all token pairs, but they have no permission to execute any swap.
+2. Trackers maintain the globle prices for all token pairs, but they have no permission to execute any trade.
 Lightning network has not global contract that executes transactions.
 Every obd node should check the incoming order to avoid price manipulation.
 Obd don’t have to trust any tracker.

-3. AMM swap on lightning network is in fact a mix of order book swap and amm swap.
+3. AMM on lightning network is in fact a mix model of order book and AMM.